Skip to content

 • Human reviews before accounting entry

-• Setting up shared folders
+• Sending workspace invites and setting up shared folders

 • Scheduling kickoff meetings

-• Generating welcome communications
+• Generating welcome emails

-• Human handles contract review and customization
+• Human handles contract review

 Competitive research:

-• Visits competitor websites
+• Visits competitor websites and captures pricing info

 • Compares with previous data

-• Generates summary report
+• Generates a summary report for team review

-Task instructions: Write specific, clear instructions.
+Be specific.
 Include exact URLs, button names, field labels, and expected outputs.

 Troubleshooting